li779/DECaNT/README.md

     $ sudo apt install libopenblas-dev liblapack-dev

-Then we are ready to installing Armadillo.
+Then we are ready to install Armadillo.
 There are two approaches: either go to the [website](http://arma.sourceforge.net/download.html) to obtain the tar ball or, directly using package management:

     $ sudo apt-get install libarmadillo-dev

 ### BulletPhysics
 BulletPhysics is an open-source real-time physics simulation library.
-We use this library to generate carbon nanotube mesh with different morphologies.
+We use this library to generate carbon nanotube meshes with different morphologies.
 Installation requires the OpenGL library to render the scene.
-Detailed instructions could at the [old repo](https://github.com/amirhosseindavoody/carbon_nanotube_mesh/wiki)
+Detailed instructions can be found at the [old repo](https://github.com/amirhosseindavoody/carbon_nanotube_mesh/wiki)

 Mesh Generation
 ----------------